koolguru/Bunny2020/README.md

 * `help` returns a list of usable commands

 ### How to write your own commands
 Writing complex and multifaceted commands should be remarkably easy with this implementation!
-Each command must inherit from the Command class.
-Simply add your command in the Commands folder and be sure to rollup all methods to the get_response method.
+Check out [this guide](https://github.com/koolguru/Bunny2020/blob/master/writing_commands.md) for more details.

 ### Examples